 what I believe in.

-That any idea, even a very good one, if taken to its extreme becomes its own opposite.
+Any idea, even a very good one, if taken to its extremes becomes its own opposite.

 A conservative liberal

 A believing atheist